Here Are the Restaurant and Bar Industry Finalists for DC’s 2025 RAMMY Awards

 - The Green Zone

-- Metro Bar
+- metrobar

 - Service Bar